-Nominations: Nominations are open but in practice the majority of nominations come from the Chairs of Economics Departments.
+Nominations are open to all members but in practice the majority of nominations come from the Chairs of Economics Departments.
 Chairs are asked to send a nomination letter and the CV of the nominee.
 Additional materials will not be submitted to the selection committee.
-Nominations can be submitted here.
-If you encounter any difficulties using the submission form, please send the necessary information to the CEA office at firstname.lastname@example.org, and it will be forwarded to the committee.

 2018 Siwan Anderson (University of British Columbia)